 7. Natural Childbirth is Empowering

 Frequently, women who have natural childbirths are extremely empowered and feel much more confident.
 Being able to birth naturally, and successfully make it through the extreme demands of labor, often makes a woman feel stronger and less fearful about handling other challenges in life.
 Women often use words like "invincible" and "powerful" to describe how they feel after their natural labors.

 In recent years we have begun to see a return to the practice of birthing naturally.
 Many women who embrace natural health habits in their daily lives feel that natural childbirth is simply an extension of this lifestyle.
 With the increased accessibility of midwives and doulas, women are now able to receive the support they need to move through the birth process naturally.
-More women need to hear that natural childbirth is doable and can be a wonderful experience.
-Women need to regain trust in their body's ability to birth and understand the pain they experience is never in vain.
+While respect needs to be given to all women and whatever their choices, it is my hope that more women begin to regain trust in their body's ability to birth and manage pain naturally.